sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ## What is MAP?

 we would like to discuss a different approach for inference, namely the Bayesian approach.
 In the Bayesian framework, we treat the unknown quantity, $ \theta $, as a random variable. we assume that we have some initial guess about the distribution of $ \theta $.
 This distribution is called the prior distribution.
 We observe some data.
-We then use Bayes' rule to make inference about the unobserved random variable.
+We then use Bayes' rule to make inferences about the unobserved random variable.
 This is generally how we approach inference problems in Bayesian statistics.That is why this approach is called the Bayesian approach.

-in this approach our goal is to draw inferences about an unknown variable X by observing a related random variable Y. The unknown variable is modeled as a random variable X, with prior distribution.
+in this approach our goal is to draw inferences about an unknown variable X by observing a related random variable Y. The unknown variable is modeled as a random variable X, with a prior distribution.
 After observing the value of the random variable Y, we find the posterior distribution of X. This is the conditional PDF (or PMF) of X given Y=y, we use bayes formula for calculating posterior distribution.